bitovi/academy/src/technology-consulting/1-priorities.md

 technology product.
 Understanding the relative priorities of these activities
 can:

-- Help get an entire team focusing on the most productive ways of adding value.
+- Focus your team on the most productive ways of adding value.
 - Help teams in one area appreciate the efforts of other teams.

-With that said, the following are the most important activities to get right:
+With that said, the following are the most important activities to get right (listed in order):

 1. Goals - Everyone should know what they are trying to accomplish.
 2. Product Management - Processes add value to customers and work towards successful outcomes.
 3. UX / Design - A user experience designed
    to add value for customers.
-4. Tools and Technology - Tools support efficient delivery of the above goals.
+4. Tools and Technology - Tools that support efficient delivery of the above goals.

-While it might seem counter intuitive that technology is the least important part of technology delivery, the truth is, __technology is the least important aspect of technology delivery__.
+While it might seem counterintuitive that technology is the least important part of technology delivery, the truth is, __technology is the least important aspect of technology delivery__.

 How can this be?
-You might build a error free, highly performant, extremely maintainable (flexible) application quickly, but consider what happens to that application if the app:
+You might build a error-free, highly performant, extremely maintainable (flexible) application quickly, but consider what happens to that application if the app: